ganyicz/bond/README.md

 Options for both enabling `strict` mode and fully opting out of TypeScript will be available in the future.

 > [!IMPORTANT]
 > TypeScript syntax is only supported inside `<script setup>`.
-Alpine expressions are not bundled, so using TypeScript in them will cause runtime errors.
+Alpine expressions are not bundled and writing types in them will cause runtime errors.

 #### Adding types to properties